 Water and Electricity Don't Mix

 Don't use outdoor power tools - electric drill, hedge clipper, sander, electric mower - in the rain or while working with or on wet surfaces.
 Consider installing a ground fault interrupter on outside outlets.

-Always assume that utility lines are "live" - or energized - and keep far away from them.
+Always assume that utility lines are energized.
+Remember to LOOK UP when tending to your fields.
 Be especially attentive after wind, ice, or heavy snow storms when wires may have fallen to the ground.

 Look up first!
 Ladders, regardless of what they're made of, can become electrified if brought into contact with overhead electric wires.
 Wooden and metal ladders can conduct electricity.
 Keep this in mind and use extra caution when you, or your contractor, are using a ladder while working outside around your home.

 Digging - Safety Outdoors

 Colorado law requires underground utilities to be located BEFORE anyone digs.
 Whether you're a contractor digging or a homeowner working in your yard, call 811 at least three days before you plan to dig and they will locate all utilities on your property at no cost.